Documentation Index

 Recordings

-Audio recordings can be enabled per caller bot.
-When enabled:- Recordings are stored securely and linked to the enrollment record
+Call recording requires a feature flag to be enabled for your account.
+Once enabled:- Recordings are stored securely and linked to the enrollment record

 - Recordings are retained according to your company’s data retention policy